dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-29-activation-functions.md

 $f(x)=\Large \frac{1}{1+e^{-x}}$

-In PyTorch there are two more params:
+In PyTorch there are two more params you can tweak:

 * beta=1
 * threshold=20